Margo Rey: Musical style

 Rey calls her style of music "Organica", an unorthodox hybrid of pop music that is rooted in jazz with deep ethno-rhythmic grooves, textural guitars, keys and lush vocals.
 In 2009, she released her album My Heart's Desire and appeared as a guest on the Dr. Phil show, where she performed Between Us.
 The album received the 2009 Muse's Muse award for Best Overall CD Project in Any Category.

 Rey's music caught the attention of comedian Ron White and music producer Michael Blakey, a former president of Virgin Records/2K Records.
 Blakey and White formed Organica Music Group and made Rey their first signing.

 A year later, Organica launched Rey's original dance single EP called Habit (Remixes), which debuted at No. 7 and climbed its way to No. 1 for two straight weeks.
 Habit also stayed on the Billboard Hot Dance Club Songs Chart for nine weeks.

 At the end of 2011, Rey's song "Let The Rain", which she co-wrote with John Oates, remained on the charts for 21 weeks, peaking at No. 17 on Billboard magazine's Adult Contemporary chart.
 The track was named a "Hot Shot Debut" on the Billboard Adult Contemporary chart.
 The following radio single, "Between Us," climbed to No. 21 on the Billboard AC Chart in August 2012.

 In 2011, Rey released a Christmas EP, This Holiday Night, which appeared in the Top 20 of the Billboard Adult Contemporary charts.
 The title song was written by Rey and Barrett Yeretsian.

 2012–present

 Rey's album Habit, released in July 2012 by Organica Music Group, was produced by Rey, Elton Ahi, and Chris Wabich.
 "Habit" was recorded and mixed at Rusk LA by Ahi and mastered by Yossi Shaken.

 The single Tempted, a cover of Squeeze's 1980s track, charted at No. 28 on the National AC Airplay Chart on Billboard, the week of 26 May 2013.

 Margo is also the voice actress of Muerta, a hero in the Valve videogame Dota 2.
-Muerta was added to the game's hero roster on March 6th, 2023.
+Muerta was added to the game's hero roster on March 6, 2023.

+In 2025, Margo guest starred in the Disney Channel animated series Primos as the voice of Tia Rita.